Sections of this article

 Legal Considerations: Navigating the legal aspects of founding a watch brand involves trademark registration, ensuring compliance with industry regulations, and protecting intellectual property.
 Founders may need legal assistance to navigate contracts with manufacturers, suppliers, and distribution partners.

 Launch and Post-Launch Strategies: The launch of a watch brand is a milestone that requires careful planning and execution.
 Founders must coordinate the unveiling of their timepieces, whether through events, online campaigns, or collaborations.
+The launch needs to be publicised well through appropriate channels.
 Post-launch strategies include ongoing marketing efforts, customer engagement, and continuous improvement based on feedback.

 Some Of The Earliest Watch Brands